Golden orb weaving spider fact sheet | Field of Mars EEC

 They can also vibrate their webs to distract potential predators.

+Female golden orb weaving spider facing downward in the centre of a circular web with radiating spokes and a large bulbous abdomen.
 Female golden orb weaving spiders weave large circular webs to trap flying insects.

 How do golden orb weaving spiders reproduce?